Loading...

 Downstream buyers increasingly recognize their responsibility for water and biodiversity stewardship, but they are stretched thin across many sourcing regions.

-To make participation efficient and scalable, WAVE is establishing a global secretariat, a single-entry point through which companies can engage across multiple catchments through a coordinated framework, and access shared data, metrics, and due diligence tools that meet global standards.
+To make participation efficient and scalable, WAVE established a global secretariat, facilitated by NewForesight, as a single-entry point through which companies can engage across multiple catchments through a coordinated framework, and access shared data, metrics, and due diligence tools that meet global standards.

 Aconcagua Network Farmers